droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 If some, but not all of the players appear to be wearing garments or gear bearing the insignia of the Order of the Silver Dragon, one of the phantom warriors tightens her grip upon her sword and asks the players to explain why they have allowed outsiders to enter Argynvostholt.
 "The Devil's forces are at our gates," the spirit growls.
 "Do you not understand that a single infiltrator could bring our resistance to its knees?"

-The players can convince the spirit to allow any "outsiders" to pass with a successful DC 20 Charisma (Persuasion or Deception) check.
+The players can convince the spirit to allow any "outsiders" to pass with a successful DC 25 Diplomacy or Deception check.
 Otherwise, the phantom warriors deem the players potential traitors and attack.

 If none of the players appear to be wearing garments or gear bearing the insignia of the Order of the Silver Dragon, the phantom warriors immediately attack.

 On initiative count 20 of the first round of combat, if the players freed any of the trapped spirits of Strahd’s soldiers in [[#M3c.
-Chapel of Morning]], up to two of those spirits manifest as **specters** bearing spears and horned helmets to defend the players in gratitude.
-Instead of their ***life drain***, each specter gains the following attack:
+Chapel of Morning]], up to two of those spirits manifest as **[Specters](https://2e.aonprd.com/Monsters.aspx?ID=812)** bearing spears and horned helmets to defend the players in gratitude.
+Instead of their ***Vile Touch***, each specter uses **Spectral Spear** with the save characteristics but change the damage type to Spirit.

-* ***Spectral Spear.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 5 (1d6 + 2) force damage.

 In battle, the **phantom warriors** shout “Death to the invaders!", “For Argynvost!", and “Remember Horngaard!"
 The phantom warriors are spirits of soldiers who fell defending the mansion against Strahd’s armies.
 Cursed to relive the memory of that day while Vladimir Horngaard’s hatred binds them to Barovia, they can’t be stopped or reasoned with.